novusengine/NovusCore/Installing.md

 4. Build the project using your chosen IDE.
 (In Visual Studio this is done by pressing Build -> Build Solution or pressing F6)

-Building the project might take a bit of time depending on your set up but once it is done the output .exe files should be found by the source code inside of the *build* folder.
+Building the project might take a bit of time depending on your set up.
+Once it's done building the output should be found by the source code inside of the *build* folder.

 There you will find 4 exe files.
 - *Authserver.exe*